ContextMapper/contextmapper.github.io/_docs/modeling-tools/rapid-ooad.md

 As the _TODO_ comments indicate, a user can now refactor the resulting Aggregate (for example by using [Split Aggregate by Entities](/docs/ar-split-aggregate-by-entities/)), and add further details such as attributes (entities) and operations (entities/services).

-## Step 4: Derive Systems (Application Tiers)
+## Step 4: Derive Systems
 The Bounded Contexts generated in the step three above represent FEATUREs and/or APPLICATIONs (find more about the different types of Bounded Context [here](/docs/bounded-context/#bounded-context-type)).
 If you want to model such an application or feature context from a more physical- or deployment perspective, you can now derive Bounded Contexts of the type SYSTEM from them.

 ### Derive Frontend and Backend Systems
 We renamed the Bounded Context _NewContextFromSubdomains_ from above to _CustomerManagement_ now.
 As already mentioned, it represents a feature or application.
 On such
-Bounded Context we can now apply the _Derive Frontend and Backend Systems_ transformation to model the systems/tiers of the application:
+Bounded Context we can now apply the _Derive Frontend and Backend Systems_ transformation to model the systems/subsystems of the application:

 <a target="_blank" href="/img/derive-frontend-backend-from-feature-1.png">![Derive Frontend and Backend Systems from FEATURE](/img/derive-frontend-backend-from-feature-1.png)</a>